Nsustain/nsustain.com/README.md

 inviting "developers and problem solvers around the world to build and contribute to sustainable open source technology projects."
+Soobin and Mariam were college sophomores at *Augustana University* at that time, and the challenge lasted six months from May, 2022 to October, 2022.

 <br>
 <br>